 - Using an AQSol example, we have the following feed: 55% Water, 15% H2SO4 and 30% NaCl.
 The resulting SysCAD species are quite different depending on the reverse mapping algorithm selected, as shown in the following table.
 P_003 is the feed, P_004 is the product.

 The solution here is to select or generate a different database for use with the TCE which includes the species you are trying to map.
 Alternately, the user may purposely bypass the species (or ensure they are not in the feed).
 Note that in the case where SysCAD VLE is used together with a TCE, species may be generated which are not represented within the TCE.
 These form a reaction bypass stream which is considered part of the TCE solution.
 This can be used where a TCE is defined for the aqueous phase only.

 Unmapped Species in Reverse Mapping

-When a TCE solver predicts the formation of a species for which there is no equivalent species in SysCAD, this results in the unmapped species being reported as an error and the model switched to a side calculation.
+When a TCE solver predicts the formation of a species for which there is no equivalent species in SysCAD, this results in the unmapped species being reported as an error.
+The model is switched to a side calculation.

-The solution here is to add species to the SysCAD database to enable mapping to a SysCAD stream.
+The ideal solution here is to add species to the SysCAD database to enable mapping to a SysCAD stream.
 Alternate solutions include: suppress solids in ModelCfg so they do not form (eg trace amounts and/or slow kinetics); check inputs and settings to review if this is a valid case; bypass or use CFE on some species to change the conditions; or use the TCE calculation as a side calculation.